Skip to Content

 Additionally, as that happens, 5 also sets a screen in the lane, which now comprises a double screen alongside the screen set by 4.

-This also gives 4 and 5 an opportunity to box out for a possible offensive rebound as well.
+This also gives 4 and 5 an opportunity to box out for a possible offensive rebound.

 Alternatively, if 3 gains possession of the ball but does not take the three-point shot, then 4 could fill the vacant right side low post area.